Giant Mountain and Rocky Ridge

 There was no Ski Lift, but we did make it back to the parking lot, where Charlotte was waiting for us in Lars’ air conditioned car.
 It took us about 9 hours to do the whole 11 mile hike.
 I was pretty sore and my feet looked bad, but once it was all said and done, I can say that I’m glad we did it and got it over with.
 I’m not sure how many more 46ers we’ll do.
 I’m pretty curious to see if they’re all that bad…but I’m not sure if I’m curious enough to find out the hard way!
 At least we were able to conquer 2 of these peaks.
 We drove home that evening and then took it easy on Labor Day.
 The highlight of the day was coming home and eating homemade no-churn ice cream that I had made right before we left.
 The perfect solution to any exhausting day. 🙂

-Curtis: In retrospect, the hike itself isn’t truly that difficult.
+Curtis: In retrospect, the hike itself isn’t really that difficult.
 It is very steep, and so difficult to navigate, especially on the way down, but very much doable.
 What made it so difficult for us was really our lack of preparedness.
 We didn’t carry nearly enough water (yet we still run into people without it) and we really wore ourselves out in that first three miles.
-This was our first longer, higher hike we’ve done in a long while, and perhaps we over estimated our natural ability.
-So we live and learn and adjust the way we’ve been doing things, and I think our experiences on this hike really benefitted our experiences in the following week when we hiked to even higher heights.
+This was our first longer, higher hike we’ve done in a long while, and perhaps we overestimated our natural ability.
+So we live and learn and adjust the way we’ve been doing things, and I think our experiences on this hike really benefited our experiences in the following week when we hiked to even higher heights.

 Similar Posts